rezafouladian/MacintoshPortable/docs/TestManager.md

 ### *5 - Display Boot Message

+Start the repeating boot message normally shown when entering Test Manager with VIA_TEST.

 ### *7 - Prevent Sleep

-Prevents the computer from sleeping automatically.
+Prevents the computer from sleeping automatically (typically only for computers on battery).

 ### *A - ASCII Mode